Australia - Terms and Conditions

 (a) The Seller will elect whether the Purchase Price of the goods is inclusive or exclusive of GST.
 If applicable, GST will be added to all charges and fees payable.

-(b) If the whole or any part of the Purchase Price of a Lot is consideration for a taxable supply, the Purchaser must pay to the Seller via the Auctioneer, an amount equal to the GST amount applicable to the Purchase Price.
-The Auctioneer will provide to the Purchaser (if applicable) a Tax Invoice at that time.
+(b) If the whole or any part of the Purchase Price of a Lot is consideration for a taxable supply, the Buyer must pay to the Seller via the Auctioneer, an amount equal to the GST amount applicable to the Purchase Price.
+The Auctioneer will provide to the Buyer (if applicable) a tax invoice at that time.

-(i) the Auctioneer is unable to, and does not carry out an inspection of the Lots offered for sale^;
+(i) the Auctioneer is unable to, and does not carry out detailed inspections of the Lots offered for sale, lots are inspected by cursory external walk around^;

 (ii) the information that the Auctioneer has in relation to each Lot is information provided to the Auctioneer by the Seller of each Lot (including, in the case of Motor Vehicles, any inspection, condition, pre-auction reports or other information as to the condition of the Motor Vehicle)^^;